 I’ve heard people say they tried eating dandelion greens, but they were too bitter.
 If you tried eating them and had that same opinion, you probably collected and prepared the leaves wrong.
 When picked at the right stage, they taste mild like spinach.
 Interestingly, dandelion’s proper name is Taraxacum officinale.
 Taraxacum means "bitter herb” which references the plant's flavor and health qualities.
 There are ways to eat dandelion and not leave that bitter taste in your mouth.
 Pick them in early spring before they flower.
 After they flower, the greens are too bitter to eat (unless you prepare them in a different manner).

 If you missed your window of opportunity and the plant has just flowered, fear not.
 Some folks cut the dead flower and stem off, then harvest the greens before the second round of flowers come back.
 The leaves are a little more bitter, but still edible, especially if prepared properly.
+You can also boil or steam them TWICE to help remove bitterness.
+You can also cook bitter greens with pork fat which is darn near perfect in my opinion!
 After a few hard frosts in the fall, the bitterness also disappears from the leaves.
 If you know how to cook the greens properly, you can enjoy them year round.

 I harvest my leaves by cutting the plant just above the root under the soil.
 This allows the leaves to all stay together which makes them easier to clean.
 Peel off any badly broken and dead leaves too.
 Wash the greens thoroughly by soaking in a large pot of water.
 Drain the pot and wash again to remove all the sand and soil.
 Once the leaves are clean, you can eat them raw or cooked.